 In contrast, Boavista’s interior is a barren, volcanic rock strewn furnace, rusty in colour due to the iron rich stone.
 There is a quiet beauty in this bleak landscape, punctuated by the dramatic extremes of leafy green palm filled oases.
 Consequently, an overland alugar trek is a must.

-Guests can stay in a selection of hotels and apartments in Sal Rei or Chaves beach.
-Sleepy by day, it comes alive in the evening when the locals stroll the avenues and strum rythyms into the night.
-Close your eyes to listen – you will be musically transported between Rio and Africa.
+The island’s capital, Sal Rei is sleepy by day but comes alive in the evening when the locals stroll the avenues and strum rhythms into the night.
+You can listen to live music in the restaurants and bars.
+Close your eyes to listen, you will be musically transported to somewhere between Rio and Africa.